mhmtbsbyndr/broken-links-check-extract/README.md

-404 Not Found - broken-links-check-extract
-Find and extract all 404 not found links of a website
+Find and extract all not found(404) pages of a website.

 # Requirements